scottwilliambeasley/debian-from-scratch/README.md

 ### The End

 Congratulations!
-You've finished building your own custom Debian-powered system, and now have the complete range of functionality expected of a Debian system.
+You've finished building your Debian system, and now have the complete range of functionality expected of a Debian system on top of your regular LFS install.

 ### Comments, suggestions, bugs